General Breakdown. This graph highlights the key scores from each Macro, uniquely calculated by us.

 DEGIRO has a lower minimum deposit of €0.01, and offers a basic, active, trader, and day trader account.
 However, it only accepts EUR as account currency. eToro’s minimum deposit is $200 for most countries, offers a standard, Islamic, corporate, and professional account for advanced traders, and only accepts USD as account currency.

 DEGIRO does not offer social-copy trading, while eToro is known for its social-copy trading service, which is provided through their proprietary platform.

-DEGIRO has very low commissions of $1 per order, and some ETFs do not charge fees. eToro offers zero-commission real stocks and ETFs for CySEC, FCA, and ASIC traders, with the possibility to start investing with just $10, but has spreads above the market average.
+DEGIRO has very low commissions of $1 per order, and some ETFs do not charge fees. eToro offers zero-commission real stocks (other fees may apply) and ETFs for CySEC, FCA, and ASIC traders, with the possibility to start investing with just $10, but has spreads above the market average.

 DEGIRO has a proprietary platform available via web and mobile devices, but it is not easy to use and may take some time to navigate. eToro has a user-friendly proprietary platform specialised in copy and social trading, available via web and mobile devices.